 As part of its proactive and continuing Research and Training endeavour, the MGNCRE has to date initiated Research Projects in different parts of the country.
 Between 1995-2016, 115 such projects have been completed and appraised by the specialists.

 The MGNCRE's governance structure includes the Council and the Governing Body, that are supported by specially constituted committees for planning and monitoring.

-A Small team of research staff, consultants and administrators offer support services.
+The Chairperson,The Member Secretary and a small team of research staff, consultants and administrators offer support services.